Please consider this page as not only an introduction to North Woods Images but a resume’ as well. Thanks

 He has been involved in EMS since the late 1960s and has taught numerous EMS, outdoor survival, nature related, and photography courses; some since the early 1970s teaching for various law enforcement agencies, ambulance services, fire departments, hospitals, colleges and he freelances.
 He was a PRIM – Professional Rescue Instructor of Minnesota (associated with MRFAA – Minnesota Rescue and First Aid Association) and has taught MN DNR Firearms, Snowmobile, and ATV Safety courses.
 Ralph also was the coordinating EMS instructor at the Anoka AVTI (Area Vocational Training Institute) and at the Waconia Ridgeview Hospital and continues to instruct EMS courses for Emergency Resourses, INC out of Cloquet, MN.
 He is currently a MN EMT, a certified SCUBA diver and with his interests in aviation holds a FAA Private Pilot’s License resulting in him authoring and teaching a small aircraft rescue course.
 Ralph was also a Skywarn instructor.
 Almost all of the courses he instructs he authored and most are POST (Peace Officer Standards and Training) approved.

-In his free time he taps maple trees for sap, operates a campfire and bulk firewood enterprise, likes to fish (especially fly fish) and on rare occasions catches fish.
+Having lived “off the grid’ in the early 90s for about two-and-a-half years, he spends his free time tapping maple trees for sap, operating a campfire and bulk firewood enterprise and likes to fish (especially fly fish) and on rare occasions catches fish.
 He also target shoots, manufacturing his own ammunition, was a Federal Firearms Licence holder, is a NRA Life Endowment Member and is a member of Trout Unlimited and the Izaak Walton League.
 Being an avid reader, he and his dog Savannah live in a rural setting where his land was select cut and is under a stewardship program for forest management containing food plots.
 He operates a gallery of his photography in his home and invites all to call and visit.
 Takes but a few minutes to put the coffee on.

 Please enjoy this website.